North Carolina / Catawba County

 Healthcare

-Blackburn residents have access to nearby major hospitals such as Catawba Valley Medical Center and Frye Regional Medical Center, both offering full emergency services.
-With 2 physicians per 1,000 people and nearly 89% having health insurance, healthcare is accessible and reliable.
+Blackburn residents have access to quality healthcare, with major hospitals like Catawba Valley Medical Center and Frye Regional Medical Center nearby.
+The community benefits from a high physician-to-resident ratio of 2.0 per 1,000 people and 89.0% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Catawba Valley Medical Center